 Maintaining the food truck LLC in the old state and becoming a foreign LLC in the new state means duplicate annual fees.
 It can also complicate tax filing for the vendors.
 Liquidating an LLC does not entail any federal tax consequences.
 Since the LLC is a pass-through entity, the LLC does not report any gain from the liquidation.

 Merging the food truck LLC from the old state into an LLC formed in the new state is viewed as a continuation of the old LLC.
 No new federal EIN is required.
 Although the LLC in the new state must obtain a new EIN, which would be used only for a few days–until the merger is completed.

 While moving your food truck to another state may seem like a great idea.
 You need to take these legal/accounting considerations before you officially make the move.
-Our best advice is to speak with both attorneys and accountants in each state you are considering moving to so you can find out how the laws in each region will affect your food truck business.
+Our best advice is to speak with both attorneys and accountants in each state you are considering moving to.
+Make sure you find out how the laws in each region affect your food truck business.

 If you moved or are moving your food truck and want to continue the discussion.
 Share your thoughts in the comment section, our food truck forum or social media.
 Facebook | Twitter